Iron Within, Iron Without

-- Mad Scientist: The Iron Warriors are firmly established as engineers first, but they seem to be the Legion that has made the most forays into mad science.
-Their achievements include: the Daemonculaba, which transforms kids into twisted Astartes warriors; and having the most daemon engines outside the Dark Mechanicus.
+- Mad Scientist: The Iron Warriors are firmly established as being the best engineers within the traitor Legions, particularly as siege engineers, but they seem to be the Legion that has made the most forays into mad science.
+Their achievements include: the Daemonculaba, which transforms kids into twisted Astartes warriors; and having the most daemon engines outside of the Dark Mechanicus.

 - More Dakka